 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 Our evening flight takes us to Johannesburg early on Day 2, where we transfer to a flight to Livingstone in Zambia.
+Day 1 Our evening flight takes us from London, arriving in Johannesburg early on Day 2, where we transfer to a flight to Livingstone in Zambia.

-Days 4 – 5 We make our way to the border where we cross the Zambezi River into Botswana and our accommodation at the nearby Chobe Elephant Camp.
+Days 4/5 We make our way to the border some 80km away where we cross the Zambezi River into Botswana and our accommodation at the nearby Chobe Elephant Camp.
 Along with many species of big game, Chobe National Park boasts the largest concentration of Elephant in Africa, with over 80,000 in the park!
-Game drives within the Park offer the opportunity to view the abundant elephants and other big game species up close – Giraffe, Sable and Cape Buffalo are all present, as well as the possibility of an encounter with one of the large predators.
+Game drives offer the opportunity to view the abundant elephants and other big game species up close: Giraffe, Sable and Cape Buffalo are all present, as well as the possibility of an encounter with one of the large predators.
 We will have the opportunity to go on night drives nearby, where Galago and White-tailed Mongoose may show themselves.
 One of our days will include a cruise on the river, surely one of the finest game viewing experiences in Africa.
 Pods of Hippopotamus wallow in the deeper water, large Nile Crocodiles will be seen sunning themselves on the banks, while large herds of elephants come down to the waters edge to drink and sometimes swim across to feed on the lush vegetation on the low lying islands.

-Days 6 – 8 We fly to Sango Safari Camp, situated in the north eastern area of the Okavango Delta, just outside Moremi Game Reserve.
+Day 6-8 We fly by light aircraft to Sango Safari Camp, situated in the north-eastern area of the Okavango Delta, just outside Moremi Game Reserve.
 Opened in 2010, the Camp is within the Khwai Community Concession, not far from the border of Botswana’s Moremi Game Reserve and its proximity to these two areas allows us to explore both.
 Sango is a small and quite traditional camp, focusing on the wilderness safari experience.
 With just six tents, we will have the Camp to ourselves.
 The Khwai floodplain gives us our best chances of finding Leopard, lounging in the shady trees.
 The nearby ‘Mopane Tongue’ of open drier woodland offers our best chances of encountering the beautiful and increasingly scarce African Wild Dog, as well as Lion.
 The dominant antelope here is Red Lechwe, sometimes in herds of up to 100 animals, but we may also find zebra, Kudu, Reedbuck and Tsessebe.
 During our time at Sango, we will take at least one night drive: sightings could include Springhare, Serval, African Wild Cat, African Civet or Honey Badger.

-Days 9 – 10 From Sango we take another short flight into the heart of the Okavango Delta, where we finally transfer by boat (there are no roads out here!) to Delta Camp.
+Days 9/10 From Sango we take another short charter flight into the heart of the Okavango Delta, where we finally transfer by boat (there are no roads out here!) to Delta Camp.
 The camp is located on an island surrounded by superb wetlands: Hippos and elephants feed in the lagoon, while Pel’s Fishing Owl roosts a short walk away.
-The Okavango Delta is one of the last remaining unspoiled wilderness areas of Africa; fed by the floodwaters of Central Africa and covers an area of 16,000 square kilometers.
+The Okavango Delta is one of the last remaining unspoiled wilderness areas of Africa.
+The Delta is fed by the floodwaters of Central Africa and covers an area of 16,000 square kilometers.
 These waters fan out into the Okavango Delta forming a wetland system of palm-fringed channels, lagoons and islands that support a wealth of fauna and flora alike.
 With its crystal-clear channels, lagoons, flood plains and islands, the Delta is home to over 450 bird species and the full spectrum of African animals – the Okavango deserves its reputation as one of the world’s premier wilderness areas.
 Experienced polers will take us out in a mokoro (dugout ‘punt’) and stop at islands to view wildlife and birds on foot.
 A variety of wetland birds may be seen during the mokoro trips, along with technicolour frogs and iridescent dragonflies while we should encounter hippos and crocodiles in the deeper water.

 Day 11 After one last morning around the camp, we will take our final charter flight, enjoying the spectacular views of the Delta beneath us, as we transfer out to Maun in time to board our flights home, via Johannesburg, arriving back in London early on Day 12.